EvgenyNerush/nixos-configuration-cheatsheet/README.md

-# nixos-configuration-cheatsheet
+# /etc/nixos/configuration.nix
-This is not a real configuration, just a cheat sheet!
+This is not a real configuration, just a cheat sheet with parts of the nixos configuration file.